yaya722/inverse_design/README.md

 - Thanks to the open-source community for providing great resources to build upon.
 - Special thanks to all contributors and users who provide feedback to improve these scripts.

-## Contact

-For any questions, please open an issue or reach out via email at 2601145259@qq.com.

 ---
 Enjoy experimenting and happy coding!